 Hanley Heli specializes in aerial application.
-We are aerial applicators that use helicopters, not a helicopter operator who also performs aerial application.
+We are aerial applicators that utilize helicopters, not a helicopter operator who also performs aerial application.
 All crew members are knowledgable in agriculture and aviation.
-We test and calibrate regularly, all our pilots are trained in agricultural work.
-We try to hire individuals from a farming background or a strong farming knowledge for both our pilots and our ground crew positions.
-Using a helicopter provides highly effective and precision application of crop protection products.
+We test and calibrate regularly, using a helicopter provides highly effective and precision application of crop protection products.
 We have both standard hydraulic nozzles as well as rotary atomizers.
 We can work with you to choose the best droplet size and application rate to meet your needs.
 We are fully insured for drift and liability.

 *2022 Pricing* $12.00/acre $11.00 over 3000 acres *Pricing for 2 gal/acre application rate, for 4gal/acre add $2* *Smaller acre jobs such as fence lines, road allowances, yards/tree rows, pasture/spot spraying - $1250/hr*